Assessment of Current Taxes

 Collection of Current Taxes

 Taxes are billed based on the Town's fiscal year, which runs from July 1 to June 30.
 Taxes are payable in two equal installments.
-The first installment, which covers the period from July 1 to December 31, is billed in early July, and is due in August (August 14 this year).
-The second installment, which covers the period from January 1 to June 30, is also billed in July and is due on February 3, 2017 for this fiscal year.
+The first installment, which covers the period from July 1 to December 31, is billed in mid July, and is due August 20,2021.
+The second installment, which covers the period from January 1 to June 30, is also billed in July and is due on February 11, 2022 for this fiscal year.
 Each installment must be paid on or before the due date in order to avoid the assessment of interest and penalties.
-Payments that are sent by mail are considered to be timely paid so long as the envelope is postmarked by the U.S. Postal Service by the due date.

 Taxes that are unpaid after the August installment is due are subject to interest at the rate of 1% for each month or part of a month that they are late.
 Taxes that are unpaid after the February installment is due are considered to be delinquent, and are subject to a delinquent tax penalty of 2%, plus interest at the rate of 1% for each month or part of a month that they are delinquent, for the first three months, and at the rate of 1 ½% for each month or part of a month that they are delinquent thereafter.
-Further, an additional penalty of 2% is assessed on unpaid taxes after March 5, 2017.
+Further, an additional penalty of 2% is assessed on unpaid taxes after March 11, 2022.
 These rates fall within State statutes and apply even if the taxes are only one day late.
-The Finance Department has no authority to waive or abate the interest and penalty charges.

 PROPERTY TAX ADJUSTMENT CLAIM